 The Soviet Oasis series marked the first biological life support flight experiments, flying from 1971 to 1986.
-While running experiments these Oasis chambers were beneficial to astronauts’ mental health, with British astronaut Mike Foale commenting on how encouraging it was to see his seedlings sprout.
-One cosmonaut even placed his sleeping bag next to an Oasis, to check plant growth as soon as he awoke the following morning.
+These Oasis chambers were beneficial to astronauts’ mental health, with British astronaut Mike Foale commenting on how encouraging it was to see his seedlings sprout.
+One cosmonaut even placed his sleeping bag next to an Oasis, so he could check plant growth as soon as he awoke.
+Cosmonaut Yuri Artyukhin described how the Oasis was the brightest place on the station, so crew members spent considerable time near it.
 There were four iterations of Oasis, listed below.

 Oasis 1 ran on Salyut 1, and grew the first plants in space: flax, leek, onion, and chinese cabbage.
 Oasis 1 had watering issues, as the fabric ion-exchange root substrate was sensitive to overwatering, especially since water behaves differently in space.
 It had a relatively dim lighting system that provided 9 to 21 W/m2.